BAFCruz/pnetlabv6/README.md

 *Big thank you to both!*

 ## Disclaimer
 All original software, binaries, and trademarks belong exclusively to their respective owners.
 This repository does not own these files.
-The provided links are shared solely as an independent mirror to assist the community with Network Labbing.
+The provided links are shared solely as an independent mirror to assist the community with Network Emulation.
 This project is not affiliated with or endorsed by PNETLab or Canonical.